zzjlamb/days2bin/README.md

 Time out for the access point is 2 minutes.

 This project was coded entirely in C using the Pico SDK.
-I originally tried to code it in MicroPython, however the startup time was several seconds, whereas the C version is virtually instant.
+I originally tried to code it in MicroPython, however the startup time was several seconds, whereas the C version is virtually instantaneous.